lavender farming profit per acre | lavender cultivation in India

 Lavender health benefits and uses

-2. Lavender oil is majorly used body massage therapy
+2. Its oil is majorly used body massage therapy.

-7. It is used for body relaxation hence used in most massage therapy parlours
+7. It is used for body relaxation hence used in most massage therapy parlous.

-11. Lavender is often used in office decoration
+11. Lavender plants are often used in office decoration.

 Benefits of Lavender oil

-• Lavender oil is well known for reducing and preventing infection.
+• Its oil reduces and prevents infection.
 The lavender essential oil was used in world war in hospitals to reduce the effects of infections.

-• Lavender oil is good for the health of hair
+• Oil is good for the health of hair.

-• The essential oil is treatment for dandruff, lice, hair fall and it is a good conditioner itself
+• The essential oil is used as a treatment for dandruff, lice, hair fall and it is a good conditioner itself.

 Spread the knowledge with your family & friends